atoder/movie_review_app/README.md

 # Movie review app
 This is a movie review application.
-It has features such as 1-5 star ratings, search for specific movies, etc.
+It has features such as:
+* 1-5 star ratings
+* Search for specific movies
+* Review and comment sections.

-It also uses elasticsearch - searchkick gem
+Search feature uses searchkick gem which is an elasticsearch

-For the search to work, you must run
+For the search to work, you must run the command below in the console `'elasticsearch --config=/usr/local/opt/elasticsearch/config/elasticsearch.yml'`
-'elasticsearch --config=/usr/local/opt/elasticsearch/config/elasticsearch.yml'
-in the console